Lihis/scs-sdk/readme.txt

 The general flow is that the plugin's initialization function registers callback functions to be called in various situations and the game the calls them back as necessary.
 For some APIs it is possible to modify the registrations latter when the game calls one from the callbacks.
 Check documentation of specific API for more information about relevant limitations.

+If more than one API is provided by a plugin, the order in which theirs initialization, shutdown or other callbacks happen is undefined unless explicitly stated otherwise.

 ========== Versioning ==========

 To provide compatibility with the future changes of the API there is a version negotiation mechanism.
 The API initialization function in the plugin is provided with suggested version of the API.
 If it returns SCS_RESULT_unsupported, the game will try next lower version it supports until the initialization succeeds, fails with other return code or until the game runs out of supported API versions.